 Before I became a teacher, I spent 100 years as a day camp leader.
-Well, it felt like that, really it was three years as a youth volunteer and another five as a paid leader.
+Well, it felt like that, really it was three years as a youth volunteer and another six as a paid leader.
 I’ll be honest there wasn’t much difference between the two because I was so eager the leaders let me do much of the work well before I was earning a paycheck.
 I may have a B.Ed in elementary education, but all my training with kids came from these summers.
 Now as a parent I eager send my kids off to day camps as well.
 I think it’s awesome to send kids to sleep-away camp, but I am a totally anxious parent, so it’s going to be a few years before you see a post about that.

 Here are my MUST have summer day camp supplies for kids as they head off to camp this summer.